xcart/xcart-docs/_pages/kb_en/general_setup/installation/activating_your_license.md

 To activate an addon license, do the following:

-1. Log in to the Admin area of your X-Cart 5 installation and go to the Addons Marketplace (Select** My addons** in the main menu, then click the "View more addons in Marketplace" link).
+1. Log in to the Admin area of your X-Cart 5 installation and go to the X-Cart App Store (via the ** My addons** item in the main menu).

 2. Access the license activation form by clicking either the **Activate license key** button above the addon list or the **Activate key **link next to the name of the addon for which you are activating a license:
     ![xc5_licenses_addon_activate_via_mktplce.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/xc5_licenses_addon_activate_via_mktplce.png)